Uncle Stock Review

 Users can use or start from screens created by other users or predefined screens inspired by investment gurus like Buffett, Greenblatt, Lynch and Piotroski.

 Uncle Stock has a very solid integrated backtest function.
-Users can backtest their screens over the past 10 years, creating a hypothetical portfolio by taking the best stocks according to the screen.
-After the backtest, users know the historical yearly return of a buy and hold strategy or a yearly renewal strategy.
+Users can backtest their screens from 2008, creating a hypothetical portfolio by taking the best stocks according to the screen.
+After the backtest, users know the historical yearly return of several trading strategies that are based on the screen.

 So it’s a perfect way to know how good your strategy is expected to work.
 The backtest result also tells the deviation of the result, giving an idea of how predictable the strategy is.The backtest is integrated in the screener and can be done with a single click.
 This is an incredible important tool for an investor.

 Uncle Stock is not a charting tool.
-It shows a basic evolution chart of all metrics, and has incorporated external chart tools for technical analysis (like TradingView for US and Canada).
+It shows a basic evolution chart of all metrics, and has incorporated external chart tools for technical analysis for US and Canada).

 Uncle Stock aggregates news and articles from Yahoo Finance and Seeking Alpha at the level of a stock, a watch list or a search result.